programmERic/programmERic/README.md

 ### Things I like
 - Biking.
 I'm currently at 6 bikes, n+1 though. 🚴
-- Computer Vision.
-Matplotlib FTW
+- Photography.
+I like shooting film with my Pentax K1000. 📷
-- the Outdoors.
+- the Outdoors & Sustainability.
 Neature 🌲

 ### Skills
 - Python 🐍 (what a great language)